-7Details on the construction of the dataset are reported in Appendix Section A.
+&lt;sup>8Details on the construction of the dataset are reported in Appendix Section A.

-8Details on the construction of the dataset and on the selection of the sample are reported in Appendix Section A. Results are robust to fully restricting to women with permanent contracts, as discussed in Appendix Section A.
+&lt;sup>9Details on the construction of the dataset and on the selection of the sample are reported in Appendix Section A. Results are robust to fully restricting to women with permanent contracts, as discussed in Appendix Section A.

-9The contracted monthly wage refers to the wage that the worker would get in the absence of events that might lead to the entitlement of benefits.
+&lt;sup>10The contracted monthly wage refers to the wage that the worker would get in the absence of events that might lead to the entitlement of benefits.
 It does not include overtime and bonuses.
-The monthly earnings refer to the of them are employed in small firms (with less than 15 employees), and 65% are employed in "high quality" firms.
-"High quality" firms are measured by whether the firm is above the median AKM firm fixed effects estimated from AKM two-way fixed effects regressions (Abowd, Kramarz, and Margolis, 1999)10.
+The monthly earnings refer to the actual gross monthly earnings inclusive of overtime, bonuses and adjusted for the events that happened during the month.
+This implies that this wage measure is not contractual but is tightly linked to how many hours and days are effectively worked during the month.

+Kramarz, and Margolis, 1999).